 This situation varies according to professional or economical contexts, but it really seems to be that creating contemporary dance choreography is a task of many MANY tasks.
 But, if we stay closer to the popular meaning of the word itself (choreography), we could say that it refers to the practice of dance composition with human body’s movement.

 So, the choreographer’s work is the art of inventing or arranging movement, as well as choosing dramatic structures to organize it or present it to an audience.
-The art of choreography itself is concerned about movement alone (or dance) before its relationship with costumes, lightning or any other scenic complements.
+The art of choreography itself is concerned about movement alone (or dance) before its relationship with costumes, lighting or any other scenic complements.

 I know however, that some contemporary dance artists have troubles to think about all those components of a performance separately.
 I ask my self if this is really an aesthetic point of view or if some choreographers just don’t really want to face movement… (?!)

 Now, if we think of the popular current use of the word ‘choreographer’ between contemporary dancers, we’re talking about the BIG CREATIVE HEAD (or HEART if you prefer).

 First of all, the profile of a person who composes a contemporary dance piece is usually between the one of a theater director and an orchestra conductor .
 To decide upon the general organization of its dance, the choreographer chooses or creates movement dramaturgy, whether her/his dance is an abstraction or a story.

 S/He chooses dancers as well, considering the ‘taste’ he’d like his piece to have.
 Remember that there are virtuous dancers, lyrical, mature, acrobatic, young, with all types of features, etc… .

 That is for the theatrical side of her/his character…